-This warranty applies only to the LES -G Spas line:

-Shell Structural Warranted against water loss due to defects in the spa shell.
-2 years Shell Finish Warranted against blistering, cracking, or delaminating of the interior surface of the spa shell.
-2 years Equipment and Controls Electrical equipment components - specifically limited to the pumps, standard titanium heater, and control system - are warranted against malfunctions due to defects in workmanship or materials.
-2 years Plumbing Warranted against leaks due to defects in workmanship or materials.
-1 year Cabinet - Synthetic or Fiberglass Warranted against defects in workmanship or materials.
+Patio, Patio+ Escape, This warranty applies only to these spa lines: Veranda Escape + Special Edition Shell Structural 5 years 10 years 10 years Warranted against water loss due to defects in the spa shell.
+5 years it years 10 years Shell Finish Warranted against blistering, cracking, or delaminating of the interior surface of the spa shell.
+2 years 7 years 7 years Equipment and Controls Electrical equipment components - specifically limited to the pumps, standard titanium heater, and control system - are warranted against malfunctions due to defects in workmanship or materials.
+2 years 5 years 5 years Plumbing Warranted against leaks due to defects in workmanship or materials.
+2 years 5 years 5 years Cabinet - Synthetic or Fiberglass Warranted against defects in workmanship or materials.
 Normal wear and weathering of the finish will occur naturally over time and are not defects.
-1 year
+1 year 5 years 5 years